Helping your Child Achieve their goals through a holistic and family centered approach

 In addition to providing therapeutic services, Lori is passionate about providing accessible and meaningful educational opportunities for clients, parents, and professionals to support the needs of the community and those in it.
 She is the co-developer of an integrated approach to supporting individuals with eating, feeding and mealtime needs, as well as a developmental whole-body approach to handwriting.
 Lori feels fortunate to be able to share information in a wide variety of modalities including workshops, consultations, courses, and podcasts.
 In addition to her love for all things sensory and OT, Lori enjoys learning new art modalities and spending time in nature.

-Tracy is the Administrative Coordinator here at Back Bay Speech Therapy.
-Tracy assists families through the intake process, handles all of our direct billing, insurance authorizations and benefit claims.
+Hailey is the Administrative Coordinator here at Back Bay Speech & Occupational Therapy.
+Hailey assists families through the intake process, handles all of our direct billing, insurance authorizations, scheduling, and benefit information.